 The grass ration in Feeding Trial 1 (Table 1) did not result in a higher duodenal passage rate of digesta, when compared with the hay ration (Table 6).
 This grass was mown, however, in the autumn.
 In experiments with dairy cows (van 't Klooster & Rogers, 1969; van 't Klooster et al., 1972), extremely high duodenal flow rates were observed with young grass.
-Because of the expected link between duodenal passage rate of digesta and abomasal secretion rate, it was thought of interest to test the effect of grass, harvested early in the season, on abomasal secretion.
+Because of the expected link between duodenal passage rate of digesta and abomasal secretion rate, it was thought of interest to test the effect of grass, harvested early in forestomach fermentation process was obviously lower with Ration C, possibly caused by a higher passage rate of digesta and thus by a lower ruminal digesta retention time.
+The stimulative effect on abomasal secretion of acid of Rations B and C seemed, however, not to be different, since no significant differences existed in duodenal passage rates of total acid and of chloride with Rations B and C, respectively.